 Approximately two years ago, in response to an increasing demand for additional modern home floor plan concepts from our clientele, the Riverbend design team put itself to work on a new collection, The Moderns™.
 This distinctive timber frame home style, exclusive to Riverbend Timber Framing, blends our tradition of high-quality timber craftsmanship with the forward-thinking designs of modern architecture.
 We hope you’ll agree that the blending of authentic timber artisanship with modern style homes, makes each element more stunning.

-In part one of The Moderns™ series, we wrote about the mid-century architectural giants and the stunning homes they designed that offered inspiration to our team.
+To begin this series, we wrote about mid-century architectural giants and the stunning homes they designed that inspired our team.
 We shared some of the distinguishing features of these homes as well as where they tend to work best in terms of property type and site orientation.
 This second article in our series seeks to provide you with specific insight into two of the conceptual designs from The Moderns™ collection.

 Do you need to read part one?
 You’ll find it here.